danielriveroc/DoME.jl/README.md

 This library is fully functional, tested with 100+ datasets.
 Feel free to use this source code to perform your experiments.
 However, if any publication is generated through this system, please add a citation to that paper.
 Also, if you need any more explanations on how to run DoME or how to repeat the experiments, or there is any issue with this repository, please let me know.

+To run DoME, only the packages Statistics is needed.

 # How to use DoME

 The easiest way to wun DoME is by calling the function dome.
 Here is an example of use, in which only the main hyperparameters are set: